-- 1) Representatives of foreign governments with diplomatic passports, members of their house-holds, and servants accompanying them. - 2) Employees of a foreign government or international organization (other than a diplomatic representative covered under category 1) who received no income from sources in the United States and whose pay for official services to the foreign government or international organization is excluded from income under the Internal Revenue Code.
-This exception also applies to members of the employee's household if they had no income from sources in the United States. - The following aliens, if they have received no taxable income from U.S. sources during the current tax year (up to and including the date they leave) or during the previous tax year - a) Alien visitors for pleasure on a B-2 visa, - b) Alien visitors for business on a B-1 visa, or both a B-1 and a B-2 visa, who do not remain in the United States or a U.S. possession for more than 90 days during the tax year, - c) Aliens in transit through the United States or any of its possessions on a C-1 visa, or under a contract, such as a bond agreement between a transportation line and the Attorney General according to section 238(c) of the Immigration and Nationality Act, - d) Aliens who enter the United States on a border-crossing identification card, or for whom a passport, visa, and border-crossing identification card is not required.
-These aliens must be visitors for pleasure, visitors for business who do not remain in the United States or a U.S. possession for more than 90 days during the tax year, or visitors in transit through the United States or any of its possessions, or - e) Alien military trainees who come to the United States for training under the sponsorship of the Department of Defense and who leave the United States on official military travel orders. - 4) Alien students, industrial trainees, or exchange visitors, including their spouses and children, who come to the United States on F, H-3, H-4, or J visas only and who receive no income from sources within the United States while in the United States under those visas other than- - Allowances to cover expenses incident to study or training in the United States, such as expenses for travel, maintenance, and tuition,
+- Representatives of foreign governments with diplomatic passports, members of their households, and servants accompanying them. - 2) Employees of international organizations and foreign governments (other than diplomatic representatives covered under category 1) who received no income from sources in the United States and whose pay for official services to the foreign government or international organization is excluded from income under U.S. tax law.
+This exception also applies to members of their households if they had no income from sources in the United States. - The following aliens, if they have received no taxable income from U.S. sources during the current tax year (up to and including the date they leave) or during the previous tax year - a) Alien visitors for pleasure on a B-2 visa, - b) Alien visitors for business on a B-1 visa, or both a B-1 and a B-2 visa, who do not remain in the United States or a U.S. possession for more than 90 days during the tax year,

-- b) The value of any services or food and lodging connected with this study or training, - c) Income from employment authorized by the Immigration and Naturalization Service (INS), or - Interest on bank deposits and amounts held by an insurance company under an agreement to pay interest on them. - Alien students, including their spouses and children, who - a) Come to the United States on M visas only, and - b) Receive no income from sources within the United States while in the United States on those visas, other than- - Income from employment authorized by the Immigration and Naturalization Service (INS), or - (ii) Interest on bank deposits and amounts held by an insurance company under an agreement to pay interest on them. - Residents of Canada or Mexico who frequently commute between their country and the United States to work, and whose wages are subject to the withholding of U.S. tax.
+- c) Aliens in transit through the United States or any of its possessions on a C-1 visa, or under a contract, such as a bond agreement between a transportation line and the Attorney General according to section 238(c) of the Immigration and Nationality Act, - d) Aliens who enter the United States on a border-crossing identification card, or for whom a passport, visa, and border-crossing identification card is not required.
+These aliens must be visitors for pleasure, visitors for business who do not remain in the United States or a U.S. possession for more than 90 days during the tax year, or visitors in transit through the United States or any of its possessions, or - e) Alien military trainees who come to the United States for training under the sponsorship of the Department of Defense and who leave the United States on official military travel orders. - 4) Alien students, industrial trainees, or exchange visitors, including their spouses and children, who come to the United States on F, H-3, H-4, or J visas only and who receive no income from sources within the United States while in the United States under those visas other than- - a) Allowances to cover expenses incident to study or training in the United States, such as expenses for travel, maintenance, and tuition, - b) The value of any services or food and lodging connected with this study or training, - Income from employment authorized by the Immigration and Naturalization Service (INS), or - d) Certain interest income that is not effectively connected with a U.S. trade or business. - 5) Alien students, including their spouses and children, who come to the United States on M visas only and who receive no income from U.S. sources while in the United States on those visas, other than- - a) Income from employment authorized by the Immigration and Naturalization Service (INS), or - b) Interest on bank deposits and amounts held by an insurance company under an agreement to pay interest on them. - Residents of Canada or Mexico who frequently commute between their country and the United States to work, and whose wages are subject to the withholding of U.S. tax.